"Every time Muggles have got anywhere near here all year, they've suddenly remembered urgent appointments and had to dash away...bless them."

 1877 Quidditch World Cup (and the 1878 Quidditch World Cup)

-The "Tournament that Nobody Remembers" may have taken place in Ryn desert in Kazakhstan as schedule in 1877.
-The stadium would likely have stayed in place for the re-staged tournament the following year (Pm).
+Referred to as the “Tournament that Nobody Remembers“, this Quidditch World Cup may have taken place in Ryn desert in Kazakhstan, as scheduled in 1877.
+The stadium would likely have stayed in place for the re-staged tournament the following year (QWC).

 1994 Quidditch World Cup